isapms/olx-women-workshop-backend/INSTRUCTIONS.md

 INSERT INTO advert (id, title, description, price, image_path) VALUES (1, 'Pink sofa', 'A very beautiful sofa', 250, 'pink_sofa.jpg');
 ```
-9. Now back to the project, let’s create our database client to manage and create connections to the database.
+9. Now back to the project, let’s create our database package to manage and create connections to the database.

+Create a folder name `database`.
+Inside the folder, create the `connection.go` file and add the following code:
 ```go
 package database